Type to search

 Women folks mostly do the Rabari embroidery but sometimes men also do this.
 Women do embroidery on garments, wall hanging, home textile and decorative items made with fabric.
 While Rabari men do it on leather items with this embroidery.

-Since the Great Rann of Kutch is barren salt desert, these people started making vibrant embroidery to add colors to their otherwise dull life.
-In earlier days girls use to do embroidery on their clothes, bedsheets, decorative items which they would then carry with them after marriage.
 This used to be the dowry for girls.
 As time changed and city people came in contact with Rabari people, they saw the beautiful hand embroideries done by them.
 Their products are beautiful and got popular in cities.
 So, the things that used to dowry items at one point in time became popular Indian souvenir in cities.

 Buy Rabari Embroidery Designs here.